 These forests have been untouched by human intervention for centuries, allowing them to develop their unique ecosystems.
 They are characterized by towering beech trees that can reach heights of up to 50 meters and are estimated to be over 400 years old.
 The dense canopy created by these ancient trees shelters numerous wildlife species, including bears, lynx, wolves, and rare bird species.

-This significant listing in 2021 is a testament to this pristine forest’s ecological importance and cultural significance.
+This significant listing in 2021 is a testament to this pristine forest’s ecological and cultural significance.
 Located in the heart of Bosnia and Herzegovina, the Janj forest covers an expansive area that boasts diverse flora and fauna, making it a haven for biodiversity.